styleguidist/react-styleguidist/docs/Thirdparties.md

 export default Button
 ```

-In the above example, we were trying to extend a component which is from node_modules.
-Now if we want prop definitions of the parent component, `react-docgen` won't be able to fetch them.
-For same you can setup `react-docgen-typescript` with `styleguidist` by following below steps.
+Here we’re reexporting a third-party component from `node_modules`.
+Styleguidist won’t be able to render prop types of this component, unless we’re using `react-docgen-typescript`:

 1. Install [react-docgen-typescript](https://github.com/styleguidist/react-docgen-typescript).
 2. Create a `styleguide.config.js`, see [configuration](Configuration.md) reference.